Ulrich Hosius: Construction projects

 In 1513, Hosius was appointed as a supervisor (aedilis) of the reconstruction of the Lower Castle by Sigismund I the Old.
 From 1515, Hosius supervised the construction of royal mills in the Grand Duchy; a third of the mills' revenue belonged to Hosius.
 Hosius supervised the construction of the first water-supply system of Vilnius.
 He also constructed the Green Bridge (1532–1534), one of the first permanent bridges across the Neris River.
 It was a wooden bridge on brick footing and had checkpoints to collect tolls.
 In 1535, Hosius started the construction of a hospital attached to the Dominican Church of the Holy Spirit, which was finished by his son Jan in 1570.

 Other positions

 It is likely that Hosius was treasurer of Michael Glinski (mentioned in written sources in 1509).
-Hosius was the castellan of Vilnius (chief administrator of the Vilnius Castle Complex) from 1518 to his death in 1535.
+Hosius was the castellan of Vilnius (chief administrator of the Vilnius Castle) from 1518 to his death in 1535.
 In 1528, he became Standard-bearer of Vilnius.

 Wealth

 For loyal service, Sigismund I the Old gifted him the village of Bezdonys in 1516.
 He also owned three houses in Vilnius, two houses in Kraków, and revenue streams from royal mills and tolls from the Green Bridge.
+By his first wife, Anna, Ulrich had a daughter, Anna, and two sons: Jan, who served as horodniczy of Vilnius, and Stanisław, who became a cardinal.
+By his second wife, Brygida Glaywicz, a burgher woman from Kraków, he had a son, Ulryk, who became customs collector in Kaunas, and two daughters, Brygida and Barbara.